 Update on the facebook guy: We spoke on the phone, he asked me what my genotype was and said that since he’s AS he absolutely cannot marry an AS (I don’t know my genotype yet).
-I asked his age; he’s 39 (I’m almost 31) so that was a turn off for me.
+I asked his age; he’s almost nine years older than I am so that was a turn off for me.
 I gave him temporary access to my facebook page so that he could see pictures of me and after that we spoke and he said he liked the pictures (though I bet he thought I was too fat!).
 We stopped talking after that conversation; I don’t think there was enough interest on either side to get to know each other better.

 When I was a guest host on Verastically Speakin’ (topic: women who are single and in their 30s), a caller asked if the women guest hosting would consider going home to find a husband.